 The current requirements are that students must successfully complete 13 courses (including internships which are full courses) and a thesis to receive the MPH degree.
 Students may request that up to four graduate level or medical school courses taken previously or concurrently with the MPH Program count toward the 13 course requirement.
 The MPH Program Director reviews these requests and determines if the courses are appropriate.
 Only credit bearing courses are considered.
 If the course is in one of the five core knowledge areas (epidemiology, biostatistics, health services administration, social-behavioral and environmental health), the student is required to take at least one course at Brown in that knowledge area.

-Admission requirements: GRE general test is required except for medical school graduates who may substitute the MCAT.
+Admission requirements: GRE general test is required.
 GRE subject scores will be considered if submitted.
+MCAT scores can be substituted for the GRE.
 Personal statement of understanding of public health and commitment to pursuing a career in public health.
 Statement should explain the relevance of education and/or experience to pursue a career in public health.

 GRE General: Required